Investing in the next materials frontier

 Another battery-oriented startup with which Solvay is involved is California-based Imprint Energy – though in this case, in the form of an indirect investment.
 “They make flexible batteries for sensors, IoT devices, wearables, etc. Solvay is helping them to scale up their current chemistry and develop a new generation of rechargeable batteries.
 Christine Ho, the co-founder and CEO of Imprint, will be a speaker at Hello Tomorrow, invited by Stéphane Roussel to talk about “the successful path for a startup” in front of an audience of 200 startups.

 And that is exactly where Solvay Ventures stands, at the crossroads between the global scope and reach of a multinational company and the innovative agility of startups.
-“These collaborations are accelerators of innovation and knowledge creation for Solvay and the startups,” says Stéphane.
+“These collaborations are accelerators of innovation and knowledge creation for Solvay and the startups,” says Stéphane (pictured left).
 “Working with them involves more agility and intimacy than when we collaborate with big groups.
 At the end of the day, what we want is to conduct business together, help them scale up, and ultimately generate revenues for Solvay in the long term.”

 True to Solvay’s DNA of long-term growth and value creation, Solvay Ventures entered the field of batteries knowing full well it’s an industry that requires patience and long-term investments.
 “But there is still lots to do, in particular in higher risk, emerging markets such as stationary batteries,” says Stéphane.